abnelarb/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
+    ├── Book.js # This is the Book Js File .
+    ├── Footer.js # This is the Footer Js File .
+    ├── Search.js # This is Search Button File to add Books to project .
+    ├── SearchBooks.js # This is the Search Page .
+    ├── Shelf.js # This is the shelf layout Js file.
+    ├── ShelfMove.js # This is The moving between shelves Context.
+    ├── ShelvesList.js # This is the list of shelves .
+    ├── BookList.js # This is the list of books in each catagory.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.